 There are many things to consider and plan for when making a long distance move.
 But planning for a big move doesn’t have to be stressful.
 This article will cover 5 common mistakes long distance movers often see people make and the best ways to avoid them.

-Booking Your Long Distance Moving Date Too Close To Your Moving Date
+Mistake #1: Booking Your Long Distance Moving Date Too Late

-The earlier you can schedule your move in advance, the better the outcome will be.
+The earlier you can schedule your long distance move in advance, the better the outcome will be.
 When you schedule ahead of time, you have a greater chance of securing the dates you want.
-Once your move is booked, you can start planning other important dates like travelling and accommodations, ensuring your other dates fall into the time your shipment is in transit.
+Once your move is booked, you can start planning other important items like travelling and accommodations, ensuring your other dates fall into the time your shipment is in transit.

-Underestimating How Long It Takes To Pack
+Mistake #2: Underestimating How Long It Takes To Pack

-Once you receive your room by room inventory from your long distance mover, you’ll probably start to formulate an estimate of how long it will take you to pack.
-It’s a good idea to tack on about a few more hours to that initial estimate so that you’re not frantically packing the night before your moving day.
+Once you receive your room-by-room inventory from your long distance mover, you’ll probably start to formulate an estimate of how long it will take you to pack.
+It’s a good idea to tack on a few more hours to that initial estimate so that you’re not frantically packing the night before your moving day.
 It’s common for customers to call their moving company a few days before the move and ask for packing services.
-Typically, the movers can accommodate you if there is enough notice, but it’s a good idea to book packing services when you are scheduling your move dates.
+Typically, the movers can accommodate you if there is enough notice, but it’s a good idea to book packing services when you schedule your move dates.

 A move is a wonderful way to declutter and donate items you no longer need for your new home.
 We suggest making 3 piles: one for “donations”, another for “selling”, and the third for “items to keep”.

-It’s a common courtesy to let your neighbors know when you’ll be moving so that they can prepare for any noise or packing logistics which may occur once the moving truck and moving team arrives.
-This is even more important for your neighbors at your new home.
+It’s common courtesy to let your neighbours know when you’ll be moving so that they can prepare for any noise or packing logistics which may occur once the moving truck and team arrive.
+This is even more important for your neighbours at your new home.
 Take the time to introduce yourself and give them advance notice when possible.
-This courtesy will set the tone for your relationship with your new neighbors.
+This courtesy will set the tone for your relationship with your new neighbours.

-Forgetting About Storage Options Ahead Of Your Long Distance Move
+Mistake #5: Not Considering Storage Options Before Your Long Distance Move